-Traffic control devices for use on low-volume roads shall be designed in accordance with the criteria contained in Part 5, and where required, in other applicable Parts of this Manual.

-The typical sizes for signs installed on low-volume roads shall be as shown in Table 5A-1.
-The Minimum sign sizes shall only be used on low-volume roads where the 85th-percentile speed or posted speed limit is less than 60 km/h (35 mph).
+- Traffic control devices for use on low-volume roads shall be designed in accordance with the provisions contained in Part 5, and where required, in other applicable Parts of this Manual. - The typical sizes for signs and plaques installed on low-volume roads shall be as shown in Table 5A-1.
+The sizes in the minimum column shall only be used on low-volume roads where the 85th-percentile speed or posted speed limit is less than 35 mph.